-following is an excerpt from “Embracing Darkness as an Ecological Resource” by Andrew Garrett Reece (2011). andrew’s adventures as 2014 Data Science for Social Good Fellow and Andrew’s CV.
+following is an excerpt from “Embracing Darkness as an Ecological Resource” by Andrew Garrett Reece (2011). andrew’s adventures as 2014 Data Science for Social Good Fellow

 go here for the full article “Embracing Darkness as an Ecological Resource”. download the PDF.
+Editor Note: UPDATE the source website has closed down phanganearthworks dot com

 The following is an excerpt from an academic article which examines how different cultures have treated the experience of being in the dark as an important aspect of ecological awareness.
 “Ecology” here is considered from gross, subtle, and causal views of reality; each of these views is matched with an instance of darkness retreats used by specific communities to better enhance their ecological understanding.